golumd/ML_practice/README.md

 🔣 decisions for some daily tasks

-I hope it will help you to understand my code-style and knowladges I have.
+I hope it will help you to get my code-style and knowladges I have.